limeos-org/window-manager/CONTRIBUTING.md

 This will compile the source code and generate an executable in the `./bin` directory.

+### Running the executable

-You can now either run the executable directly in order to use it as your primary window manager, or you can use a nested X server like `Xephyr` in order to run the window manager within your currently active window manager.
+You can either run the executable directly in order to use it as your primary window manager (Using `startx` or a display manager), or you can use a nested X server like `Xephyr` in order to run the window manager within your currently active window manager.

 > **NOTE:** Testing this window manager within a Wayland compositor may cause conflicts.
 We recommend using an X11-based window manager as your parent